splunk/splunk-operator/docs/AppFramework.md

     - Configure VPC Service Controls or firewall rules to restrict access to GCS buckets from authorized sources only.

 ---

-*If you have any further questions or need additional assistance with setting up Google Cloud Storage access for the Splunk Operator, feel free to reach out!*

 ## App Framework Troubleshooting